Home-made Dashi recipe

 There are several types of dashi, but the most common is made with kombu and katsuobushi.
 This broth is the cornerstone of many Japanese dishes, including :

-- Miso soup, where it is used as a base before adding miso paste and ingredients such as tofu and seaweed.
+- Miso soup, where it serves as a base before adding miso paste ingredients such as tofu and seaweeds.

 - Ramen and udon, where it enriches the noodle broth.